 (2014) '"The best borough in the country for cohesion!": managing place and multiculture in local government', Ethnic and Racial Studies, vol 37, no 4, pp 605-620, doi: 10.1080/01419870.2013.808758

 (2015) Neal, S., Bennett, K, Jones, H, Cochrane, A and Mohan, G “Multiculture and public parks: researching super-diversity and attachment in public green space”, Population, Space and Place, vol 21, no 5, pp 463–475, DOI: 10.1002/psp.1910

 (2015) Jones, H, Neal, S, Mohan, G, Connell, K, Cochrane, A and Bennett, K “Urban multiculture and everyday encounters in semi-public, franchised café spaces”, The Sociological Review, vol 63 no 3, pp 644-661.
 DOI: 10.1111/1467-954X.12311

-(Forthcoming 2016) Forkert, K, Jackson, E and Jones, H "Whose Feelings Count?
-Performance Politics, Emotion and Government Immigration Control" in Jupp, E, Pykett, J and Smith, F Emotional States: Governing with Feeling in Policy-Making, Practice and Participation, London: Ashgate.
+(2016) Forkert, K, Jackson, E and Jones, H "Whose Feelings Count?
+Performance Politics, Emotion and Government Immigration Control" in Jupp, E, Pykett, J and Smith, F Emotional States: Sites and spaces of affective governance, London: Routledge.

 (2014) Jones, H, Jackson, E and Rhys-Taylor, A "Moving, and being moved" in Jones, H. and Jackson, E. (eds) Stories of Cosmopolitan Belonging: Emotion and Location.
 London: Routledge/Earthscan, pp. 1-14.